-SCAQMD staff is available to work with the Lead Agency to ensure that project air quality impacts are accurately evaluated and any significant impacts are mitigated where feasible.
-If you have any questions regarding the comments, please contact me at (909) 396-3308.
+SCAQMD staff is available to work with the lead agency to ensure that project air quality impacts are accurately evaluated and any significant impacts are mitigated where feasible.
+If you have any questions regarding the comments, please contact Robert Dalbeck, Assistant Air Quality Specialist, at (909) 396-2139.